rynaardb/hackintosh-strix-z490i/README.md

 >
 > HS02: AURA LED Controller /  HS14: Onboard bluetooth
 >
-> SS04, HS01/SS01, HS07/SS07, HS08/SS08 are not tested yet.
+> SS04, HS01/SS01, HS07/SS07, HS08/SS08 not yet tested.

-You will need to create your own USB mappings using Hackintool, here's mine:
+You will need to create your own USB mappings using Hackintool.

+Example of my own USB Port mappings:

 <img src="assets/usb-ports.png" width="500" alt="usb-ports"/>

- **Important note regarding the USB mapping for the internal usb header (HS11) needed to power the Bluetooh module on the BCM94360NG:**
+ **Important note regarding the USB port mapping for the internal usb header (HS11) needed to power the Bluetooh module on the BCM94360NG:**

 If for some reason (as was the case for me) you don't see HS11 shown in Hackintool you will need to add it manually. **Without the correct HS11 mapping Bluetooth will not work correctly.**